JungleComputing/saga-implementation/README.txt

   for SAGA attributes, SAGA tasks, SAGA monitorable, SAGA buffer, SAGA session, SAGA context.

-Installation.
-  To install, you need a Java 1.5 and you need "ant".
-  Just call "ant" to install.

 Environment variables.
   There is one important environment variable, used by the SAGA scripts, and that is SAGA_LOCATION.
 This should be set and point to the root